TurnerZischka/Calendar-Project/README.md

  > * Design Patterns Patterns to use
  >   * Memento
  >      *We hope to use this pattern in order for a user to save their calendar, and use it the next time they load the program.
-The momento parttern will be used to save the state of classes representing the user schedules events.
-We picked this pattern so that we can get all data form the classes storing information, and then store that in a sperate file -- txt mostly likely -- so that the next time the program is loaded, classes can be created and loaded with momento information, effectivly a save calendar feature.
+The memento parttern will be used to save the state of classes representing the user schedules events.
+We picked this pattern so that we can get all data form the classes storing information, and then store that in a sperate file -- txt mostly likely -- so that the next time the program is loaded, classes can be created and loaded with memento information, effectivly a save calendar feature.
 This is a good solution because there is no way to store an object in long term memory, this will save the essence of an object for later.
  >   * Composite
  >   * Facade
  >   * Decorator